Step Clamps

 Toggle Clamps

 Quick-release toggle clamps can be ideal in fixtures built for a particular part.
+They’re typically used on purpose-built fixtures in industrial applications.

 Double Sided Tape, Glue, Wax, and Low Melting Point Alloys

-Some workpieces can be very difficult to hold because they’re too thin or because their shaped so there’s just no way to clamp on.
+Some workpieces can be very difficult to hold because they’re too thin or because they’re shaped so there’s just no way to clamp on.
 Some solutions for these situations are in the form of Double Sided Tape, Glue, Wax, and Low Melting Point Alloys.

 The Glue needs to be something that will release when needed.
 For example, Super Glue releases at a particular temperature just like LocTite.
 The fumes from it are toxic, so take care to release with plenty of ventilation.
-Double sided tape can work great, especially for really thin materials.
+Double-sided tape can work great, especially for really thin materials.

 Wax and Low Melting Point Alloys (typically Bismuth alloys) can be used to embed the workpiece and create grippable area.
 When the machining is done, one can melt the wax or alloy away and save for reuse.